 - By You Alone: All project code that you submit (other than skeleton code) should be written by you alone, except for small snippets that solve tiny subproblems (examples in the Permitted section below). - Do Not Possess or Share Code: Before a project deadline, you should never be in possession of solution code that you (or your partner) did not write.
 You will be equally culpable if you distribute such code to other students or future students of 61B (within reason).
 DO NOT GIVE ANYONE YOUR CODE -- EVEN IF THEY ARE DESPERATELY ASKING.
 DO NOT POST SOLUTIONS TO PROJECTS ONLINE (on GitHub or anywhere else)!
-By the way, any public posting of code derived from our skeletons is a violation of ask.
+By the way, any public posting of code derived from our skeletons is a violation of copyright as well.
+If you're not sure what you're doing is OK, please ask. - Cite Your Sources: When you receive significant assistance on a project from someone else, you should cite that assistance somewhere in your source code.
+We leave it to you to decide what constitutes 'significant'.